Sungold Tomato

 Moving Outside:

 Gradually adjust your plants to outside conditions over a period of a week or two.
 First place them outside on a warm, calm day in the shade for a few hours.
 Work up to more sun, wind, and cooler temperatures and finally leave out overnight.
-Permanently place or plant them outside after your last spring frost date.
-Check moisture levels everyday, and water when necessary.
-Continue to fertilize throughout the season.
-Watch out for the usual insect pests: whiteflies, aphids, thrips, and spider mites.
+Transplant outdoors after all danger of frost has passed.
+When transplanting, space 24-36” apart with rows at least 36-48” apart.

 Growing:

-Full sun location, preferably with good air circulation.
-Soil pH of 6.0-6.5.
-Heavy feeders, prefer a warm, well-drained soil of good fertility and cultivation.
-Add plenty of compost and well-rotted manure prior to planting.
-Feed regularly during the growing season with a compost tea or well balanced fertilizer.
-Avoid excessive nitrogen, particularly before fruit set.
+Full sun location, with good air circulation.
+Soil should be well drained and fertile.
+Amend soil with compost or well-rotted manure prior to planting.
+Feed regularly during the growing season with compost tea or well-balanced liquid fertilizer or incorporate a pelleted fertilizer.
+Avoid excessive nitrogen, particularly before flower or fruit set.
 Provide even moisture during fruit set and development.
 Excessive watering can increase fruit size but decrease flavour.

 Pests & Diseases: